open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>targetPort</b></td>
         <td>int or string</td>
         <td>
-          Number or name of the port to access on the pods targeted by the service.<br/>
+          Number or name of the port to access on the pods targeted by the service.
+Number must be in the range 1 to 65535.
+Name must be an IANA_SVC_NAME.<br/>
         </td>
         <td>false</td>
       </tr></tbody>